Bob Marley

 Nathaniel Ian Wynter

-Nathaniel Ian Wynter (born September 30, 1954), also known as Natty Wailer, is a Jamaican-born musician and Rastafarian, best known for his work with Bob Marley and the Wailers, Aston Barrett and King Tubby.
+Nathaniel Ian Wynter (30 September 1954 – 30 March 2022), also known as Natty Wailer, was a Jamaican-born musician and Rastafarian, best known for his work with Bob Marley and the Wailers, Aston Barrett and King Tubby.
 He is credited on recordings as Natty Wailer, Ian Winter, Ian Wynter, or Brother Ian.